Battery vs generator for backup power in Perth: an honest comparison

 - Properties without solar (battery economics worsen significantly without solar self-consumption income to help amortise the cost)

 The honest middle ground: A modest solar battery provides excellent overnight blackout protection and daily tariff savings.
 A portable inverter generator provides cheap, flexible backup for extended or severe events.
-Many Perth households with batteries also keep a small portable inverter generator on hand for events longer than 1–2 days — this is a sensible combination if outage risk is a real concern.
+Many Perth households with batteries also keep a small portable inverter generator on hand for events longer than one to two days.
+This is a sensible combination if outage risk is a real concern.

 Calculate your savings